HydPy/meetup-manager/README.md

 You need to have Docker installed to run the app locally

+Then you need to udpate the `DJANGO_SECRET_KEY` env variable in your `.env.development` file

-After docker is installed, run the command on the terminal:
+To build the image and run the services, run the command on the terminal:

 ```$ docker-compose up --build -d```